Vietnam commercial law, New law promotes arbitration to solve commercial disputes

 He affirmed that the enterprises would not pay high for materials for ever.
 Once they can control the whole material area and eliminate domestic firms out of the market, they would lower the purchase prices.

 “This happened in some countries in the world already.
-If the government does not do anything to, Voyage vietnam
+If the government does not do anything to stop this, the scenario would occur in, Voyage vietnam

 Dr. Hoang Tho Xuan, a trade expert, affirmed that under the trade treaties Vietnam signs with other countries, foreign invested enterprises have the right to collect goods for export and distribute domestically through Vietnamese enterprises, not directly from producers.